 Installing Expansion Tanks in Your Home

 When it comes to installing a thermal expansion tank, you might find that having a good amount of experience in DIY and home renovation makes it quite easy.
 Any relatively skilled DIYer can usually complete the installation of an expansion tank in less than an hour.

 Of course, certain specifications need to be followed for proper installation.
 While there are many guides online to help and many professional sources online, it’s highly important to install the expansion tank as close to the water heater as you can to reduce the risk of damage.
 Additionally, install the tank so it “hangs” down and the rubber diaphragm can easily push the water out.

 However, it’s a good idea to check with your local housing authority or building department before beginning any installations since some local building codes might demand installations be done by a qualified professional.

 Thermal expansion tanks are an incredibly important piece of your plumbing system.
 Thanks to how the tank functions, the additional pressure that comes with heating water for use is dissipated.
 This prevents the pipes in your homes from getting damaged due to said pressure.

 Though they can be costly depending on your home’s needs, the ability to install an expansion tank can help homeowners in both saving money and protecting their homes.

-But if you would rather get a professional to install a new expansion tank, our team at Clover Services is ready to help whenever you need it.
+But if you would rather get a professional to install a new expansion tank, our team at Clover Contracting is ready to help whenever you need it.